NexTre-dev/retro-gadgets-docs/en/docs/modules/GlobalMethods.md

 The following is a list of methods that can be called anywhere in your program.

 ## Assets
+**❌ These methods have been removed in favor of ROM.
+Only use this for compatibility purposes.**

 ### GetSpriteSheet(name `string`) `SpriteSheet`
 Provides a SpriteSheet from the MultiTool asset list.